quantified-uncertainty/metaforecast/README.md

 ``git clone https://github.com/QURIresearch/metaforecasts``

 ### 2. Enter your own cookies
 Private session cookies are necessary to query CSET-foretell and Good Judgment Open.
-You can get said cookies by creating an account in said platforms and then making and inspecting a request (e.g., by making a prediction).
+You can get these cookies by creating an account in said platforms and then making and inspecting a request (e.g., by making a prediction).
 After doing this, you should create a `src/privatekeys.json`, in the same format as `src/privatekeys_example.json`

 ### 3. Actually run